zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    more information about the FTP protocol.

-   :c: The connection.
+   :param c: The connection.

-   :command: The FTP command issued by the client (without any arguments).
+   :param command: The FTP command issued by the client (without any arguments).

-   :arg: The arguments going with the command.
+   :param arg: The arguments going with the command.

    .. zeek:see:: ftp_reply fmt_ftp_port parse_eftp_port
       parse_ftp_epsv parse_ftp_pasv parse_ftp_port